indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingAuthors/PaperReviewingAuthors.rst

   * You will sent your added materials for reviewing only by clicking on the ``Send`` button.
     By doing this you will "lock" your materials until the end of the revieiwng process.
-    You cannot add or remove material any more, except that you have made a mistake while sending.
+    You cannot add or remove material any more, except if you have made a mistake while sending.
 In this case, use the ``UNDO sending`` button.
     Now you see the ``Reviewing status`` of your contribution.